awsdocs/aws-control-tower-guide/doc_source/getting-started-with-control-tower.md

 ## Expectations for landing zone configuration<a name="getting-started-configure"></a>

 The process of setting up your AWS Control Tower landing zone has multiple steps\.
 Certain aspects of your AWS Control Tower landing zone are configurable\.
-Other choices are "one\-way doors" that cannot be changed after setup\.
+Other choices cannot be changed after setup\.

 **Key items to configure during setup**
 + You can select your top\-level OU names during setup, and you also can change OU names after you've set up your landing zone\.
 By default, the top\-level OUs are named **Security** and **Sandbox**\.
 For more information, see [Guidelines to set up a well\-architected environment](aws-multi-account-landing-zone.md#guidelines-for-multi-account-setup)\.